All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The active ingredient is the same.
 The key difference is that Wegovy is available at the 2.4 mg dose used in major weight loss trials.
 At equivalent doses, the effects of semaglutide should be comparable regardless of brand.

-Why is Ozempic sometimes prescribed for weight loss if it is a diabetes drug?
+Why is Ozempic sometimes prescribed for weight loss if it's a diabetes drug?

 How does compounded semaglutide compare to Ozempic and Wegovy?

-Compounded semaglutide contains the same active ingredient.
-It is prepared by a licensed 503A compounding pharmacy based on a provider's prescription.
+Compounded semaglutide contains the prescribed active pharmaceutical ingredient.
+It's prepared by a licensed 503A compounding pharmacy based on a provider's prescription.
 It may offer more flexible dosing and is often more affordable.
-It is not FDA-approved in the same way as brand-name products, but it is a legitimate treatment option when prescribed by a licensed provider.
+It isn't FDA-approved in the same way as brand-name products, but it's a legitimate treatment option when prescribed by a licensed provider.

 Will my insurance cover semaglutide for weight loss?